 Consider a scenario where a company aims to analyze customer reviews to understand consumer sentiment regarding their latest product release.
 By using text classification techniques, they can automatically categorize each review as positive, negative, or neutral, enabling them to identify areas for improvement or leverage positive feedback.

 To further illustrate the scenario above, here is a Python code example utilizing the Hugging Face Transformers library to analyze customer reviews for sentiment analysis.
 This example employs a pre-trained BERT model fine-tuned for sentiment classification.
-The code loads the model, preprocesses the text data, and classifies each review as positive, negative, or neutral.
+The code loads the model, preprocesses the text data, and classifies each review as positive, negative, or neutral:

 ``python